 As the population in the United States continues to age, it is estimated that there will be 19 million Americans over the age of 85 by the year 2050.
-Currently 1 in 8 Americans resides in a long-term care facility or nursing home.
+Currently 1 in 8 Americans reside in a long-term care facility or nursing home.
 This doesn’t even factor in the number of people who need short-term stays in nursing homes for rehabilitation or following medical procedures or injuries.

 The choice of a nursing home is an important one.
 In 2002 the New York Times reported that Federal studies showed that nearly 90% of nursing homes were understaffed and lacked the capabilities to handle the number of patients in their facilities.
 Since this 2002 study, many facilities still remain vastly understaffed.

 Additionally, sadly, nursing home abuse and neglect is more common than one might think.
-From unwitnessed falls, dehydration and malnutrition, to pressure ulcers, nursing homes without adequate and well-trained staff can cause serious injuries or even death for residents.
+From unwitnessed falls, dehydration, and malnutrition, to pressure ulcers, nursing homes without adequate and well-trained staff can cause serious injuries or even death for residents.

 When selecting a nursing home it is vitally important to do your due diligence and learn as much as you can about the facility.
 By asking the right questions and making the right observations you can ensure that you are placing your loved one in the right facility for them.